Edmonds scores 3 TDs as Cards edge Giants

 Murray completed 14 of 21 passes for 104 yards.
-His completion to Pharoh Cooper in the final minute of the first quarter was his 162nd of the season, breaking the league record set by the Philadelphia Eagles' Nick Foles in 2012.
-Murray finished the game with 167 completions.
+His completion to Pharoh Cooper in the final minute of the first quarter was his 162nd of the season, breaking the league record set by Philadelphia's Nick Foles in 2012.
+Murray finished with 167 completions.
 Gonzalez's 47-yard field goal gave the Cardinals a 17-0 lead early in the second quarter before Jones completed a 28-yard touchdown pass to tight end Rhett Ellison to make it a 10-point game at 11:28 of the second quarter.

 Michael Thomas blocked an Andy Lee punt on the Cardinals' next possession and Elijhaa Penny fell on the loose ball in the end zone to trim the deficit to 17-14 with 9:52 to go before halftime.